borg286/sevtech/README.md

     * Sometimes they sink.
 Use 'Carry on' (shift+right click) to fetch them.

-* Once you've picked a spot for your base and have some food(for regaining your nutrition), pillar up and die to get a **skull compass leading you back to your base**, I mean death point.
+* Once you've picked a spot for your base, reset your spawn point and have some food(for regaining your nutrition), pillar up and die to get a **skull compass leading you back to your base**, I mean death point.

 * Shift/Sneak on your grave to retrieve your items.

-* Once you get a saddle, go tame a horse (repeatedly trying to ride it) to speed up traversing the overworld.
+Once you get a saddle, go tame a horse (repeatedly trying to ride it) to speed up traversing the overworld.
 He can jump stone fence, but only with you riding.
 Be sure to bring a fence and lead with you for when you want to get off your high horse.
 Alternatively live near an ocean and use a raft to visit new places, taking care with the sharks and piranhas that attack when you get to shore.
 Piranhas jump out at you.

 * Be on the lookout for Sakura, Eucalyptus or Dark Oak trees.
 You'll need the logs to upgrade your work stump into the mk2 version.
 It can hold full stacks of items for repeated crafting, and takes fewer whacks.